raganwald/allong.es/try/index.md

 title: try allong.es
 ---

+### about this page

-*The code samples on this page are all editable and can be evaluated by pressing command-enter.
-Try playing with them! (note: This page is a work in progress, some of the examples may not be fully operational yet).*
+The code samples on this page are all editable and can be evaluated by pressing command-enter.
+Try playing with them.
+Each block of code is its own little environment, with the variable `allong.es` pre-defined as the `allong.es` library.

+You can produce output with `console.log`, `alert`, or by inserting a comment that looks like this:

+{% highlight javascript %}
+2 + 2
+  //=>
+{% highlight %}

+(note: This page is a work in progress, some of the examples may not be fully operational yet).

 ---